-It further helps them to better understand and appreciate where food comes from, and that natural food is healthier (and it often also tastes better) than processed food.
+It further helps them to better understand and appreciate where food comes from, and that natural food is healthier (and it often also tastes better) than overly processed or even ultra-processed food.

 Farming and gardening both strengthens our children's and our own connection to food systems, life cycles and to nature in general.